 Use Microsoft Word and free alternatives such as Google Docs to document things you would usually write on a scrap piece of paper.
 Lists usually lend themselves to this task very well.
 When you dictate items on a list have your child word process it to give them an opportunity to practise their typing skills.
 Homework is also a good opportunity for word processing, but this should never replace children actually picking up a pen/pencil to write.
 If anything, have children write something as a draft and then word process it.

 This will also teach the children the importance of opening programs and saving documents.

 Paint is the most obvious program to use for this but most computers will have something similar.
 Let your children explore how to create images digitally.
 This is an opportunity to explain colour and tools within the program that children will often come across in other programs.
 A lot of iPads and tablets have apps that allow children to explore creative imagery.

 Children’s ability to access the Internet increases year by year with the development of digital devices and Wi-Fi.
 You will be surprised to know that simple devices such as a digital camera, a Nintendo DS or a Kindle all have access to the internet, so we always advise that if your child has access to the internet with a digital device, they use it in the same room as you.
 This ensures you are on hand to deal with any issues that arise and children feel confident to tell you if they are not happy with something.
 The school is always on hand to assist you with any problems that arise with your child’s online safety and we also cover online safety regularly in our Computing lessons.
 If your child’s online safety is compromised please come into school and inform us.
 CEOP Command is the agency set up to deal with any reports of unsafe activities online, involving children.
-You can find a link below and on our website to contact them if needed.
+You can find a link on our website to contact them if needed.